ronaldli3077/MSSA/README.md

-# All code produced during the Microsoft Software and Systems Academy (MSSA) - PCAD16 track.
+# All code produced during the Microsoft Software and Systems Academy (MSSA)

 ## About MSSA
 The Microsoft Software and Systems Academy (MSSA) is a 17-week technical training program for transitioning service members and veterans, designed to prepare participants for careers in the technology industry.